bhicks8/ForestWall-ListGen/README.md

 #### GitHub / DevOps

-This repo includes a pre-commit hook that runs `generate.py` and stores resulting lists in `lists/*.txt`.
-Each line holds a valid CIDR.
+This repo includes workflow that runs `generate.py` and stores resulting lists in `lists/*.txt`.
+Each line in each file holds a valid CIDR.

 You may:

 1. Link to the provided lists, if they suite your needs.
 2. Fork the repository to modify `lists.yaml` and either:
-    1. Leverage the same git hook capability to generate and add your lists.
+    1. Leverage the workflow capability to generate and add your lists.
-    2. Remove the githook, and publish to a web host of your choice using CI/CD.
+    2. Remove the workflow, and publish to a web host of your choice using CI/CD.

 #### Command Line